EllenH479/notes/setup/env_guide.md

 ![Scoop instructions](./images/scoop-instructions.PNG)

-As Scoop's installation instructions indicate, you can run one of the following commands in PowerShell (but NOT both of them):
+As Scoop's installation instructions indicate, run the following commands in PowerShell:

-Option 1:

-    Invoke-Expression (New-Object System.Net.WebClient).DownloadString('https://get.scoop.sh')

-Option 2:

-    iwr -useb get.scoop.sh | iex

-If you run one of these commands and it fails, you'll need to first run the following command:

-    Set-ExecutionPolicy RemoteSigned -scope CurrentUser
+    Set-ExecutionPolicy RemoteSigned -scope CurrentUser # Optional

-After you've run this command, you should then attempt to run one of the first two commands again.
+    irm -useb get.scoop.sh | iex

+### Step 2: Install Git/Git Bash

+Now that you've installed Scoop open a new terminal and run the following command in order to install Git:

+    scoop install git

+After the installation is complete, verify that you have installed Git properly by typing the following in your terminal:

+    git --version

+You should also be able to open Git Bash from your file explorer.

 ### Step 2: Configure Scoop

 Scoop comes with a default bucket titled "main".
 Since some of the required softwares are not contained in this bucket, we'll add some additional buckets to have access to them.

+**NOTE**: Scoop requires Git to be installed in order to add buckets.

 Open a new terminal and run the following commands (one by one):